 Aphids are small bugs that suck the sap from underneath the lime tree’s leaves.
 This loss of sugar and moisture causes the leaves to curl, discolor, and drop.
 They also deposit honeydew, which attracts ants.
 If left unchecked, aphids can damage the lime tree’s health and potentially stunt or kill it.

 These bugs come in multiple colors including white, yellow, or black, and usually hide underneath the leaves.
-Typically, aphids won’t cause damage to the fruit, but because they suck sap from the trees, they can compromise its health and therefore reduce fruit size.
+Typically, aphids won’t cause damage to the fruit, but because they suck sap from the trees, they can compromise its health and therefore reduce fruit yields and size.